hiendang7613vulcan/test_01/z.md

 > Summary of the entire meeting for those who didn't attend.

 **Overview**
-The City Council discussed the first reading of an ordinance to establish a $25 minimum wage for health care workers in Long Beach.
-Public comments were heard, and a vote was conducted.
+The meeting focused on the first reading of an ordinance to establish a $25 minimum wage for health care workers in Long Beach.

 ### 🔹 Key Discussion Points

-- City Attorney presented the ordinance to amend the Long Beach Municipal Code by adding Chapter 5.96.
+- City Attorney presented the ordinance for first reading.
-- Public commenters expressed support for the ordinance, citing understaffing, inflation, and the need for fair wages.
+- Public comments were made in support of the ordinance, highlighting issues like understaffing, inflation, and the need for better wages.
 - The ordinance was approved in the first reading with a unanimous vote of 9-0.
-- The final reading of the ordinance is scheduled for the next regular City Council meeting.
+- The ordinance will proceed to a final reading in the next regular City Council meeting.

 ---